Predation: Diet and behaviour

 Size-selective predation: a lioness attacking a Cape buffalo, over twice her weight.
 Lions can attack much larger prey, including elephants, but do so much less often.

 Predators are often highly specialized in their diet and hunting behaviour; for example, the Eurasian lynx only hunts small ungulates.
 Others such as leopards are more opportunistic generalists, preying on at least 100 species.
 The specialists may be highly adapted to capturing their preferred prey, whereas generalists may be better able to switch to other prey when a preferred target is scarce.
 When prey have a clumped (uneven) distribution, the optimal strategy for the predator is predicted to be more specialized as the prey are more conspicuous and can be found more quickly; this appears to be correct for predators of immobile prey, but is doubtful with mobile prey.

 In size-selective predation, predators select prey of a certain size.
-Large prey may prove troublesome for a predator, while small prey might prove hard to find and in any case provide less of a reward.
+Large prey may prove troublesome, while small prey might prove hard to find and provide less of a reward.
 This has led to a correlation between the size of predators and their prey.
 Size may also act as a refuge for large prey.
 For example, adult elephants are relatively safe from predation by lions, but juveniles are vulnerable.